Medically reviewed by Kristin Hall, FNP

 The first-line treatment for erectile dysfunction is medication.
 PDE-5 inhibitors such as Tadalafil (Cialis) and Sildenafil (active ingredient in Viagra, or generic Viagra) are widely accepted as effective methods of treatment, with clinical research to back that effectiveness and safety.

-Further, your partner doesn’t have to even know you’re being treated for erectile dysfunction, eliminating the potential discomfort of using a mechanical device.
+Further, your partner doesn’t have to even know you’re being treated for erectile dysfunction, eliminating the potential discomfort of using a mechanical device, like a Giddy ED device.
+We have Eddie by Giddy reviews in our blog.

 That said, not everyone wants to take medication.
 For them, a VED might be a viable alternative.
 Surgery is another option for some cases of erectile dysfunction.